6A31/stats5b5t-documentation/doc/api.md

 20 Ticks = 1 second.
 Divide all ticks by 20 to get seconds

 > score(y)
-Returns a users score.
+Returns a user's score.

 > healt(y)
-Returns a users health from the last time he logged out.
+Returns a user's health from the last time he logged out.

 > platime(y)
-Returns a users playtime.
+Returns a user's playtime.
 Returned value: Ticks.
 20 Ticks = 1 second.
 Divide all ticks by 20 to get seconds

 > recordtime(y)
 Returns the time this data was taken.
 Returned value: str Text